OlegBryn/docker-lamp/README.md

 ```
 docker-compose up --build -d
 ```
-Environment builds with default configuration.
+Environment builds with default options

 To change default values, you should set required params in `sample.env` file and rename it to `.env` BEFORE building or RESTART else.
 ```